Whitewater controversy: Susan McDougal

 Webster Hubbell, Jim Guy Tucker, and Susan McDougal all refused to cooperate with Starr's investigation.
 When the Arkansas grand jury did conclude its work in May 1998, after 30 months in panel, it came up with only a contempt indictment against Susan McDougal.
 Although she refused to testify under oath, Susan McDougal told the media that the Clintons had been truthful, and she claimed Jim McDougal felt abandoned by Clinton and had told her that "he was going to pay back the Clintons."
 She also claimed that her husband had told her Little Rock lawyer Sheffield Nelson, Clinton's Republican opponent in 1990, was willing to "pay him some money" to speak to The New York Times, and that in 1992, he told her that one of Clinton's political enemies was paying him to talk to The New York Times.

-McDougal claimed Starr had offered her "global immunity" from other charges if she cooperated with his investigation, but she refused to answer any questions while under oath and was imprisoned civil contempt of court for the maximum 18 months, including eight months in isolation.
+McDougal claimed Starr had offered her "global immunity" from other charges if she cooperated with his investigation, but she refused to answer any questions while under oath and was imprisoned for civil contempt of court for the maximum 18 months, including eight months in isolation.
 Starr indicted McDougal for criminal contempt of court.
 The charges resulted in a jury hung 7–5, in favor of acquittal.
 President Clinton later pardoned her shortly before leaving office.

 On January 26, 1996, Hillary Clinton testified before a grand jury concerning her investments in Whitewater.
 This was the first time in American history that a First Lady had been subpoenaed to testify before a grand jury.
 She testified that they never borrowed any money from the bank, and denied having caused anyone to borrow money on their behalf.